 Description: Comma separated list of ANT Patterns for types to exclude.

 5.6 Communication between Features

 Features can communicate together through the use of shared interfaces.
-This mechanism is described in Shared Interfaces section.
+The mechanism is described in Chapter Shared Interfaces of the Application Developer's Guide.